Nocookieleft/Jump-r-Drop/README.md

 	moving from main menu to a new game or the highscores view

-read SpriteKit tutorials
+### Tackling PPs by:
+- reading SpriteKit class
+- working on a mechanism that renders a tile at a constant distance from another at a 'possible' place on the x-axis of the next 'y-row' ...
+- work on a mechanism that checks which places are deemed possible places to input the tile

 Related content
 ---------------
-The game crossy road (based on the classic frogger) might help provide insights in the generation of sprites from The game flappy bird
+The game crossy road (based on the classic frogger) might help provide insights in the generation of sprites from outside of the game frame
-(review similar applications / visualizations / features / technical aspects)
+The game flappy bird might have similar gameplay (review similar applications / visualizations / features / technical aspects)